Natural Yogurt: The Most Unique Topical Treatment For Acne

 It turns out that the skin stores sphingomyelin within multiple pools.
 Some sphingomyelin is stored within deep keratinocyte cells, but some exists on the external surface of cells, while small pools also exist in intercellular space.

-Streptococcus thermophilus and its enzymes can reach these two stores, and combine them for a strong increase in ceramides.
+Streptococcus thermophilus and its enzymes can reach those latter two stores, and combine them for a strong increase in ceramides.
 This mechanism is why the bacteria increased hydration, skin barrier function, and ended atopic dermatitis so well.

 Consequently, this is why yogurt is a secret moisturising miracle for your skin.
 Not because of its fats, but its profile of bacteria.
 It’s about as obscure a moisturiser as you can use, but a rock solid one.